What is a Caregiver?

-This is a great question and one of the most important questions at that.
-The answer however can be very different for each individual depending on their need of care as well as the avenue which a caregiver is hired - through an agency, an online marketplace or referral agency, or an independent care giver you find.
+The answer to this question can be very different for each individual depending on their need of care as well as the avenue which a caregiver is hired – through an agency, an online marketplace or referral agency, or an independent caregiver.

 Which method is right for me?

 The options for finding an individualized caregiver can be confusing and have their own respective pros and cons.
 We have provided some insight to help clarify the options available to you in your search.

 When your needs involve non-medical care, and you are working with a reputable home care agency, your caregiver will be trained, knowledgeable, and experienced in one of three avenues:

 Many caregivers have paid professional working experience within the home care field.
 Many times their career is sparked when caring for a loved one and discovering a love of providing care to others.
 Often professional caregivers do not have a certification or specific degree.
 They develop and hone their skill sets and knowledge through training and first-hand experience.

 It is important that you ask for specific details regarding professional experience, training, and working background before hiring any caregiver.
 If you do not feel comfortable with the qualifications or abilities of the caregiver, there are many ready and available to provide the care you are seeking and deserve